 Reduce EAP-Related Stigma

 Stigma is a critical concern for many organizations.
 In many areas of the United States, there is a public view that having mental health conditions—or just needing help with mental health or work-life issues—means a person is weak, lazy, bad, dangerous, or somehow morally flawed.
-There is a strong generational divide about mental health stigma—although stigma has been declining over the past few years, there is still a strong hold in certain industries and demographics.4
+There is a strong generational divide about mental health stigma—although stigma has been declining over the past few years, there is still a stronghold in certain industries and demographics.3

-To be clear, having a mental health condition (or struggling with personal or work-related problems) does NOT make a person weak, lazy, bad, dangerous, or otherwise morally-flawed.
-And organizations can help reduce EAP and mental health related stigma by assessing stigma with a stigma scale, supplying workplace intervention training about stigma, and communicating openly about mental health in the workplace.
+To be clear, having a mental health condition (or struggling with personal or work-related problems) does NOT make a person weak, lazy, bad, dangerous, or otherwise morally flawed.
+Organizations can help reduce EAP and mental health-related stigma by assessing stigma with a stigma scale, supplying workplace intervention training about stigma, and communicating openly about mental health in the workplace.

 Involve Managers and Leadership in EAP Use

-Manager and leadership involvement is strongly related to stigma reduction efforts.
-Leaders can have a significant impact on reducing stigma and increasing the use of EAP and mental health services.
+Manager and leadership involvement is strongly related to stigma reduction efforts and increasing the use of EAP and mental health services.
 We recommend management training to help your managers understand how language can either increase or decrease stigma, to increase awareness of mental health needs in the workplace, and to teach managers how to handle mental health emergencies when they occur.

 Managers and leadership can also act as role models.
-If they have open and honest conversation about work-life and mental health topics, it helps normalize the topic with employees.
-And if leadership and managers can provide use cases of how they use EAP services successfully, that’s a strong way to improve employee use.
+If they have open and honest conversations about work-life and mental health topics, it helps normalize the topic with employees.
+If leadership and managers can provide use cases of how they use EAP services successfully, that’s a strong way to improve employee use.

 Make EAP Communication Actionable